 The problem is, when everyone needs cash, the only way to get it is to sell off assets.
 And that's what investors did, dumping almost every asset class with the exception of ultra-safe Treasuries.
 The stock market took it on the chin.

 That's not to say that the market collapsed simply because everyone cashed out.
 The problems in our economy are real.
-We've seen huge bankruptcies, the unemployment rate has risen to 10.2%, and consumer confidence remains low.
+We've seen huge bankruptcies, the unemployment rate has risen to around 10%, and consumer confidence is low.

 Certainly, deteriorating business prospects are responsible for some of that drop.
 But based on valuations, it seems likely that stock investors sold because they had to.
 Like everyone else, they needed the cash.

-And that's a really great thing if you're not one of Wall Street's forced sellers, because it means that some of those companies remain deeply undervalued -- for now.
+And that's a really great thing if you're not one of Wall Street's forced sellers, because it means that despite the broader market run-up in 2009, at least some of those companies remain deeply undervalued -- for now.

 The sweet spot